moliver28/research-handbook/content/handbook/support/training/onboarding_hybrid_path_checkpoints.md

 - You have completed:
   - GitLab-com SaaS Basics
 - You have taken assignment of a couple of SaaS Account tickets
-- You have shadowed some customer calls
+- You have shadowed some customer pairing sessions
 - You understand how to ask for help through the different channels
 - You know which views/dashboards to work from within Zendesk
 - You understand the organizational structure of GitLab